keu/docs/astro/manage-workspaces.md

 Workspaces are collections of Deployments that can be accessed by a specific group of users.
 You can use Workspaces to group Deployments that share a business use case or environment trait.
 For example, you might create one Workspace that stores all of your production pipelines and another Workspace that stores all of your development pipelines.

+To learn about managing Workspaces at the cluster level, see [Authorize Workspaces to a Cluster](view-clusters.md#authorize-workspaces-to-a-cluster).

 ## Create a Workspace

 :::info